reasonml/reason/bspacks/README.md

 This subdirectory is used for packing up the entire Reason `refmt` into a single file through BuckleScript's [bspack](https://github.com/bloomberg/bucklescript/blob/master/jscomp/core/bspack_main.ml), thus discarding all intermediate steps needed to build Reason, except for the final `refmt` binary compilation.
-Likewise for `reactjs_jsx_ppx` and `reactjs_jsx_ppx_2`.

 This makes our installation much friendlier to e.g. Windows.
-BuckleScript currently includes the three bundles in its own repo, thus making Reason first-class.
+BuckleScript currently includes the three bundles in its own repo, thus making Reason first-class (Btw, BS also uses a few other pieces of code from Reason, in its vendor/reason folder and jscomp/reason_outcome_printer).

 ## Build

-Here is what we found to be required to create bspacks of reason 1.13.5.
+Here is what we found to be required to create bspacks of reason 1.13.7.
 These instructions may or may not be applicable to the next version of Reason.

 - Install reason-cli globally (because reason-cli installation that